jmhoraze/WxTestUtil_sizeof/README.md

 <h2>History</h2>

-Over the years one of the, well, challenging areas in software development on different hardware platforms is the use of variable types.
+Over the years one of the, well, challenging areas in software development on different hardware platforms is the use of the right variable, when there are different types.

-With 8 and 16 bit machines, an int or integer was two byte (whereas, when Intel defined it, it could be at first just one byte, with a second one added when necessary).
+With 8 and 16 bit machines, an int or integer had two byte (whereas, when Intel defined it, it could be at first just one byte, with a second one added when necessary).
 Starting from zero (0), positive values increased the binary value to a certain maximum, negative values were subtracted; so a "+1" would be a x0001 and a "–1" a xffff, and so on.

-The variable type byte is always one byte = 8 bit.
+The variable with type byte is always one byte = 8 bit.

 So far so good.

 But then things became a bit fuzzy with introduction of 32 bit and later the 64 bit machines.

-Depending on the compiler, the operating system's architecture (16 bit vs 32 bit for a 32 bit hardware architecture) int or integer types could be two or four byte long; and there was need to somewhat control the variable size; so short and long were introduced.
+Depending on the compiler and the operating system's architecture (16 bit vs 32 bit for a 32 bit hardware architecture) int or integer types could be two or four byte long.
+So there was need to somewhat control the variable size; and short and long were introduced.

 The variable type short is two byte = 16 bit.

 While int can vary in size two or four byte, long is four byte = 32 bit.

-Until 64 bit machines became popular; now, depending on the compiler, the operating system's architecture (32 bit vs 64 bit for a 64 bit hardware architecture) int or integer were now always four byte long, but now long could be either four or eight byte; to get back control, the type long long got introduced.
+Until 64 bit machines became popular.
+Here, depending on the compiler and the operating system's architecture (32 bit vs 64 bit for a 64 bit hardware architecture) int or integer were now always four byte long, but now long could be either four or eight byte.
+To regain control, the type long long gwas introduced.

-Here, long can be either four or eight byte, long long is eight byte = 64 bit.
+To summarize, long can be either four or eight byte, long long is eight byte = 64 bit.

 <h2>Problem and Solution</h2>